mzrimsek/server-config/traefik/README.md

 ### Using Docker Compose

 - Environment variables: A `.env` file is required with the necessary environment variables filled in for the `start_stack.sh` script to operate correctly.
+- Copy dynamic_conf.yaml` to your directory that will be mounted at `/config` on the container

 ### Using Kubernetes